 Laser Lining is Inaccurate

-Sometimes the laser lines do not follow the design and the accuracy costs a piece of material & the time you have put into the work.
+Sometimes the laser lines of CO2 laser cutters do not follow the design and the accuracy costs a piece of material & the time you have put into the work.
 For such problems, the common causes could be:

 - Probably the laser head is loose due to loosening the screw.